georgepaterson/coding-conventions/README.md

 			width: 150px;
 		}

-By putting all the CSS properties on a single line this makes it impossible for revision control to identify changes to individual properties.
-Single line CSS will also fail line length conventions for complex styling.
-If you need to scan selectors, leverage your code editor, for instance Textmate's 'Go To Symbol' navigation option will let you traverse the file by selector.

-Indenting CSS to the refer to the structure of the DOM only implies a relationship and cannot enforce that relationship.
-A complex DOM tree will lead to a complex tab order that may be difficult to understand.
+Indenting CSS to the refer to the structure of the DOM tree only implies a relationship and but does not enforce that relationship; while a complex DOM tree will lead to a complex tab order that may be difficult to understand.

 It is preferred that multiple line formatting is used without indentation.